Defect tolerance: fundamental limits and examples

 Such an optimization has a solution which is easy to find despite having infinitely many constraints.
 The constraints \eqref{subeq::dualConstraint} will hold for all $s$ greater than some $s_0$ because $\psi(s,\lambda_i) \to 0$.
-By choosing a large enough $s_0$, we can solve the optimization by replacing it with an optimization where only the first $s_0$ constraints in \eqref{subeq::dualConstraint} are present.
-Set the values of $\pi_i, \eta, \mu$ in \eqref{subeq::maxProbConvert1} to be the values which obtain the minimum for \eqref{subeq::dualOpt}-\eqref{subeq::dualConstrain3}.
+By choosing a large enough $s_0$, we can solve the optimization by replacing it with an optimization where only the first $s_0$ constraints in \eqref{subeq::dualConstraint} are present.\footnote{We can show that for each $c$, only considering constraints \eqref{subeq::dualConstraint} for $s \leq 16c$ is more than sufficient.
+All other infinite constraints can be removed without affecting the optimal solution.} Set the values of $\pi_i, \eta, \mu$ in \eqref{subeq::maxProbConvert1} to be the values which obtain the minimum for \eqref{subeq::dualOpt}-\eqref{subeq::dualConstrain3}.
 Select a value of $s_1 \in \mathbb{Z}_+$.
 Then

 Since $\psi(s, \lambda_i) \to 0$, the optimal $ \frac{c}{2} + \eta c + \mu $ given by \eqref{subeq::dualOpt}-\eqref{subeq::dualConstrain3} is an upper bound to $Z_n'(c)$ and hence also to $Z^*(c)$.
 This computes a lower bound on $\matr_\infty$.
 In \Cref{fig::maxProbConverse}, we found the lower bound using $n = 10$.